M1841 6-pounder field gun: Background

-Switch to bronze
+Model 1841 and its variants

-Meanwhile, the West Point Foundry produced four bronze 6-pounders in 1834, of which three were rejected on sight.
-In 1835, the US Army Ordnance Board meeting in Watervliet, New York decided to switch to bronze field guns.
+In 1835, the U.S. Army Ordnance Board meeting in Watervliet, New York decided to switch to bronze field guns.
 In July 1836, two established bronze foundries, Cyrus Alger & Company of Boston and N. P. Ames of Cabotville, Massachusetts were hired to manufacture bronze 6-pounder guns.
 Alger produced 26 and Ames produced 32 bronze Model 1835 6-pounder guns.
 The Model 1838 bronze 6-pounder was a lighter cannon designed for horse artillery units.
 Alger delivered 62 and Ames delivered 36 of the Model 1838 gun.
 Ames also manufactured 27 Model 1840 bronze 6-pounders, which were heavier than the Model 1838.

 The Model 1841 bronze 6-pounder cannon proved to be the most successful.
 The gun was not officially discarded by the US Army until 1868 though none were produced after 1862.
 Ames manufactured at least 646 Model 1841 guns and Alger produced at least 337.
 Of the latter group, 10 were so-called Cadet guns which weighed only 570 lb.
 There were no recorded losses during proofing, though some of the guns varied as much as 10 lb from the official weight.
 Four of the Cadet guns were produced for the Virginia Military Institute, two for the Arkansas Military Institute, and four for the Georgia Military Institute.
+The first Model 1841 Ames guns were accepted in October 1841 and the first Alger guns were accepted in November 1841.

+The M1841 6-pounder was designed as a smoothbore gun, and only later were some 6-pounders converted to rifled guns.
 The Eagle Foundry of Miles Greenwood of Cincinnati delivered 97 bronze 6-pounders of which 43 were rifled between August 1861 and December 1862.
 The Western Foundry of William D. Marshall & Company of St. Louis manufactured 33 bronze 6-pounders of which six were rifled between December 1861 and May 1862.
 Henry N. Hooper & Company of Boston produced eight bronze 6-pounders and Revere Copper Company of Boston delivered two similar guns in February 1862.